All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Weight management: Excess body weight is one of the strongest modifiable risk factors for joint pain, particularly in the knees and hips.

-• Nutrition: Adequate protein intake, omega-3 fatty acids, and micronutrients like vitamin C (essential for collagen synthesis) and vitamin D support joint tissue health.
+• Nutrition: Adequate protein intake, omega-3 fatty acids, and micronutrients like vitamin C (important for collagen synthesis) and vitamin D support joint tissue health.

 • Physical therapy: Targeted exercises and mobility work can improve joint function and reduce pain.